eLbot88/CS-GO-Config/README.md

 Autoexec.cfg is automatically run if it is present in this folder without the need of a launch flag.
 The launch order is 1) Config.cfg THEN 2) Autoexec.cfg.

-These are my current launch options for a 144hz monitor (ASUS ROG PG279)
+These are my current launch options:

 	-novid -nojoy -tickrate 128 +cl_forcepreload 1